auto200/beer-explorer/README.md

 ---

-#### These two apps are independent (do not need to work at the same time) For more info go to invidual directories
+These two apps are independent (do not need to work at the same time)

+### For more info go to specific directories

 <br/>